xinlin-z/pingip/README.md

 **--local**: list all local interfaces and to ping the whole ip network belong to the interface you choose.

-**-w**: specify the number of ping thread workers, the more workers the faster.
+**-w**: specify the number of ping thread workers, the more workers the faster scan, default worker number is determined by Python.

 **2/2**: send out 2 ping packages and receive 2 replys.
 Ip address will be displayed out if at least 1 replay is received.